vthiru300/webconfig/themes/hugo-tranquilpeak-theme/exampleSite/content/posts/Welcome-to-the-new-Tranquilpeak.md

 ## Contributing

-All kinds of contributions (enhancements, features, documentation & code improvements, bugs reporting) are welcome.
+All kinds of contributions (enhancements, features, documentation & code improvements, reporting) are welcome.

-Read [guidelines for contributing](https://github.com/kakawait/hugo-tranquilpeak-theme/blob/master/.github/CONTRIBUTING.md) for more information.

 ## Credits